siddharth-stn/namaste-react/README.md

 - Ans- it is called after every render of that component, but you can change this behaviour by using the dependency array.
 - if the dependency array is empty [] => useEffect() will be called on the initial render only.
 - if the dependency array has an element => useEffect() will be called everytime that dependency changes an on the initial render.
+- useEffect() will not cause a re-render of the component, while setState() causes a re render of the component.

 * React Routes:-